TEN-framework/TEN-Agent/README.md

 #### 2. Test agent

-Finally let's use [Agora Web Demo](https://webdemo.agora.io/) to test really quick.
+Go to [Agora Web Demo](https://webdemo.agora.io/) to test really quick.

 Note the `channel` and `remote_stream_id` needs to match with the one you use on `https://webdemo.agora.io/`